Most of us understand the logic behind the famous saying, “the past is the past”. We could never go back to the past, so why bother about the past?

 When you hurt someone, rather than dwell on the mistake which you cannot change, why not extract the lessons from your mistake and apply them to the future?

-I believe that there’s lesson to be learned behind each experience.
-If you want to go back to the past, make go use of it.
+I believe that there’s a lesson to be learned from each experience.
+If you want to go back to the past, make good use of it.
 Go back and reflect and extract the lesson you can apply to your life now.
-Get insights to your behavior and start anew.
+Get insights into your behavior and start anew.

 Ask yourself questions such as:

-- What makes me flare up in the moment?
+- What makes me flare up at the moment?

 - How can I do better if the same situation arises the next time?